Work with a Fiduciary Adviser – It Matters

 Advisers held to a fiduciary standard must choose investments in their client’s best interests.
 However, what investments or products an advisor picks can change depending on where they work.

-For example, stand-alone Registered Investment Advisers such as Apprise Wealth Management are not connected to a bank or brokerage.
-This typically leaves them with access to the entire investment universe, including the cheapest index funds.
+For example, stand-alone Registered Investment Advisers such as Apprise Wealth Management have no connection to a bank or brokerage.
+This typically leaves them with access to the entire investment universe, including the cheapest index funds/ETFs.
 Sometimes, but not always, brokers at firms associated with banks have similar access.
 However, because some firms have house funds and lucrative partnerships with fund companies, their brokers are often left with more limited menus of investment choices from which to choose.

 How This Can Affect You